Southern Red Sea Diving

 Big Brother Island lies about 1 km to the north of its smaller sibling.
 Characterised by an impressive healthy fish population, it is dominated by tiny anthias, glassfish and sweepers.
 All are resident on or around a fringing reef that plunges steeply away on all sides.
 The walls are densely covered by huge gorgonians and colourful soft corals.

 Numerous sharks are attracted to the south east point of Big Brother.
 Grey and white tip reef sharks, hammerheads and the more ominous oceanic white tips are commonly spotted.
-Make a dawn dive here and you could be lucky enough to see thresher sharks, rarely seen elsewhere by divers.
+Make a dawn dive here and you could be lucky enough to see thresher sharks, particularly in Autumn and Winter, that are rarely seen elsewhere by divers.

-Soft corals have claimed the Numidia as their own and decorate the entire remaining metal framework, bringing the ship back to life, this time in the form of a vibrant and colourful living reef.
-You can follow the hull and a series of masts down to greater depth, but the ship's stern lies in 90m and well beyond recreational diving limits, so even though you might be able to see it, it would be wise to not follow your enthusiasm.
+Both soft and hard corals have claimed the Numidia as their own now and decorate the entire remaining metal framework, bringing the ship back to life for Red Sea scuba divers, this time in the form of a vibrant and colourful living reef.
+You can follow the hull and a series of masts down to greater depth.
+Here you will find the ship’s lift raft section and several entrances to the cabins that make penetration easy and safe in the shallow section.
+Below the bridge are the holds and the main mast that remains and protrudes up to 45m.
+The ship's stern and propeller lie in 90m and well beyond recreational diving limits, so even though you might be able to see it from above, it would be wise to not follow your enthusiasm.

 Reef Summary